- Home

 R277-726-5.
 LEA Requirements and Responsibilities.

-(1) A primary school of enrollment shall facilitate student enrollment with any eligible providers selected by an eligible student consistent with course credit limits.
+(1) A primary school shall facilitate student enrollment with any eligible online provider selected by an eligible student consistent with course credit limits.

-(2) A primary school of enrollment and a provider LEA shall use the CCA application, records, and processes provided by the Superintendent for the program.
+(4) A primary school and a primary LEA shall use the CCA application, records, and processes provided by the Superintendent.

-(3) In accordance with Subsection 53F-4-509(5), if a student enrolled in a program course intends to graduate early and exceeds a full course load during a regular school year, a primary LEA of enrollment may mark the student as an early graduate and increase membership in accordance with Section R277-419-6, Section R277-700-6 and Rule R277-484 to account for credits in excess of full-time enrollment in a local student information system.
+(5) In accordance with Subsection 53F-4-509(5), if a student enrolled in a program course intends to graduate early and exceeds a full course load during a regular school year, the student's primary LEA may mark the student as an early graduate and increase membership in accordance with Section R277-419-6, Section R277-700-6 and Rule R277-484 to account for credits in excess of full-time enrollment in the LEA's student information system.

-(4) A primary school or LEA of enrollment shall provide information about available online courses and programs:
+(6) A primary school or primary LEA shall provide information about available online courses and programs:

 (a) in registration materials;